 Forests have always played a crucial role in maintaining the carbon balance on Earth.
 They function as "taps" that absorb excess carbon and as "reservoirs" that store it.
 However, this balance is changing.

-Excluding those in Alaska, US forests may no longer be absorbing 150 million metric tons of carbon annually within a few decades.
-To put that into perspective, that would be the equivalent of opening 40 new coal-fired plants, but it's actually much worse than that in many ways.
+Excluding those in Alaska, US forests may no longer absorb 150 million metric tons of carbon per year within a few decades.
+To put into perspective, it would be equivalent to opening 40 new coal plants, but it's actually much worse than that in many ways.

 US forests, an interrupted cycle

-To understand how a forest can go from carbon sink to carbon emitter, we need to look at the life cycle of a healthy forest.
-In a balanced forest, new trees grow, mature and eventually give way to new shoots.
+To understand how a forest can transition from a carbon sink to a carbon emitter, we need to examine the life cycle of a healthy forest.
+In a balanced forest, new trees grow, mature, and eventually give way to new growth.
 But in North America, not enough young trees are being planted.
-'Mature' forests are outnumbering young ones, which are also more vulnerable to the effects of climate change such as fires, droughts or storms.
+“Mature” forests are outgrowing young ones, which are also more vulnerable to the effects of climate change such as fires, droughts or storms.

 Young trees absorb carbon rapidly to grow, while older trees, while containing more carbon, see their growth slow down after reaching a certain size.
 With this trend, US forests will absorb less carbon each year.